Build Internal AI Leaders Who Drive Adoption

 Why Internal AI Champions Beat External Dependency

-External AI consultants deliver expertise on a project basis.
-When the project ends, the expertise leaves.
-Internal champions keep capability growing after the consultants have gone.
+Every organisation needs an internal AI expert who understands both the tools and the culture.
+External consultants deliver expertise on a project basis \u2014 when the project ends, the expertise leaves.
+Internal champions help you reduce AI consultant dependency by keeping capability growing after the consultants have gone.

 The Problem with Consultant Dependency

-Consultant dependency creates three risks for UK businesses.
-First, knowledge does not transfer - staff follow consultant recommendations without understanding the reasoning.
-Second, costs accumulate with every new initiative requiring external support.
-Third, the organisation never builds the muscle memory to adopt AI independently.
-AI change management for UK businesses fails most often when it depends entirely on external guidance that has no internal anchor.
+Consultant dependency creates three risks.
+Knowledge does not transfer \u2014 staff follow recommendations without understanding the reasoning.
+Costs accumulate with every new initiative requiring external support.
+And the organisation never builds the muscle memory to adopt AI independently.
+McKinsey research (opens in a new tab) found that organisations with dedicated internal AI roles are 1.6 times more likely to achieve meaningful AI adoption.

 AI champions break the dependency cycle.
 They learn not just how to use AI tools but why specific approaches work.
 They develop the ability to evaluate new tools, design workflows and train others.
-Over 12 months, an organisation with three active champions can build the same internal capability that would otherwise require quarterly consultant engagements.
+Over 12 months, an organisation with three active champions can build internal AI capability that would otherwise require quarterly consultant engagements.
 For organisations that want interim AI leadership during the transition, a fractional Chief AI Officer to guide the transition provides strategic oversight while champions build ground-level capability.

 Building Your AI Champion Programme: A Practical Framework